corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 }
 ```

-In this case it would return:
+In this case, it would return:

 ```java
 {